ISSN (print) – 2520-6761ISSN (online) – 2520-6311

 The acceptance rate of submitted papers is about 25-30%.

-In this section, authors will be able to find the detailed information that is necessary before sending the article for possible publication in one of ARMG Publishing journals.
+In this section, authors will be able to find the detailed information that is necessary before sending the article for possible publication in the “Business Ethics and Leadership” journal.
 Before submitting the manuscript, we strongly recommend that authors familiarize themselves with the rules of article design and comply with these requirements.

 Articles should be between 3000 and 7500 words in length.